-Ah, House #2.
-Let’s go back to summer of last year.
+Ah, House #2, The Stone Glass Modern.
+Let’s go back to summer of 2021.
 This home was also unexpected and initially I didn’t have any intentions of taking on the full design.
 But then I got my hands on the initial house plans and couldn’t help myself going ALL IN!
 This client happens to be one of my dearest friends.
 I have helped with designs in her previous home and current home.
 She has always trusted my eye for design and I’ve said through the years that she is “the best client ever” because she listens and values my insight.
 As a designer, you want (need) a client to trust your ideas, even when they don’t fully see the vision.
 It all comes together in the end!

 I had spoken with this client quite a bit about her hopes and dreams for her new home.
 When she shared with me the architect’s original concept and floor plan I saw it was not meeting all the needs and wants she had expressed to me.
 So we took those drawings, set them aside, and I started a new design concept from scratch.
 I knew she wanted special elements like a glass breezeway separating the primary suite.
 She loved aspects of my home like our kitchen, pantry and mudroom.
 I worked strategically on this unique floor plan to create a one of kind home.
 I worked closely with their architect (Larry Gilland & team – LGA Studios) who took my design vision from sketch to structure and brought it to life in this rendering.